• Loading stock data...

 Throughout Monday, the Mountain West, led by commissioner Gloria Nevarez, was working to get all existing members to sign a written commitment to stay in the conference, a source confirmed to Front Office Sports.
 The league is offering financial incentives—dealing from a $111 million war chest of exit and damage fees—and hopes that the agreement will eventually turn into a formal grant of rights deal that will extend through the next College Football Playoff media agreement in 2031.

-But the conference did not end up making an announcement it hoped for on Monday night.
+But the conference did not end up making an announcement it hoped for Monday night.
 Instead, multiple outlets reported the Pac-12 was planning to take Utah State from the Mountain West.
 Other schools—including key member UNLV—decided not to sign the Mountain West’s agreement just yet.

-Earlier on Monday, the AAC announced that Memphis, Tulane, UTSA, and USF would remain in the conference despite being courted by the Pac-12 and possibly others, and later suggested the rest of its schools had made the same commitment.
+Earlier on Monday, the AAC announced Memphis, Tulane, UTSA, and USF would remain in the conference despite being courted by the Pac-12 and possibly others, and later suggested the rest of its schools had made the same commitment.

 What’s Next?

-If the Pac-12 gets Utah State, it would be one school shy from the NCAA-mandated magic number of eight FBS schools; a number that would ensure that the conference will live on—at least for now.
+If the Pac-12 gets Utah State, it would be one school shy from the NCAA-mandated magic number of eight FBS schools, a number that would ensure that the conference will live on—at least for now.

 After finding another FBS member, the Pac-12 could turn to FCS schools with powerhouse football programs interested in jumping to the next level.
 The conference may also continue conversations with Gonzaga, which has not received a formal offer to join the conference but has been in discussions with the Pac-12 as a basketball member, another source told FOS.
 The Zags do not sponsor football.